1991–1992 Georgian coup d'état: First signs of the crisis

 In January 1991, Zviad Gamsakhurdia signed an executive decree creating the National Guard of Georgia, a prelude to the future Georgian Army, under the jurisdiction of the new Ministry of Internal Affairs.
 At its head, he appointed Tengiz Kitovani, recently elected to the Supreme Council of Georgia with Gamsakhurdia's party, with a mission to recruit 20,000 capable soldiers.
 Meanwhile, the government attempted to reign in the various paramilitary organizations which had recently emerged in the country and were utilized by the political forces.
 In February, the Ministry of Internal Affairs, while attempting to shut down the several paramilitary organizations, arrested ten members of the opposition National Democratic Party (NDP) and 56 members of the opposition Mkhedrioni paramilitary, including its leader, Jaba Ioseliani, a former criminal-turned-theater critique, for illegal possession of the weapons in Kakheti.

-At the same time, the first signs of crisis developed within the government as well on 9 August 1991, with the verbal argument in the Supreme Council of Georgia between President Gamsakhurdia and Vazha Adamia, the leader of the Merab Kostava Society, a political and paramilitary organization being part of the Round Table coalition.
-Vazha Adamia, being a head of the parliamentary commission on the defence, national security and order, would eventually resign in September 1991 with his organization going into the opposition.
-According to some sources, the confrotation was caused by the conflict between Adamia and the head of the National Guard of Georgia, Tengiz Kitovani, with President siding with the latter.
+The first signs of crisis also developed within the government on 9 August 1991, with an argument in the Supreme Council of Georgia between Gamsakhurdia and Vazha Adamia, the leader of the Merab Kostava Society, a political and paramilitary organization that was part of the Round Table coalition.
+Adamia, who was head of the parliamentary commission on defense, national security and order, would eventually resign in September 1991, with his organization joining the opposition.
+According to some sources, the confrontation was caused by the conflict between Adamia and the head of the National Guard of Georgia, Tengiz Kitovani.
+Gamsakhurdia sided with the latter.